 Although flowers have had a symbolic place in mythology, religion, and culture for almost as long as humans have had mythologies, religions, and cultures, the tradition of hanakotoba is not even close to ancient.

-The origins of hanakotoba are not exactly clear, but it is thought to have possibly been introduced to Japan from China.
-However, the practice of conveying sentiments through the language of flowers became popular and rapidly adopted to account for Japanese history, religion, and customs.
+The origins of hanakotoba are unclear, but it is thought to have possibly been introduced to Japan from China.
+However, conveying sentiments through the language of flowers became popular and rapidly adopted to account for Japanese history, religion, and customs.

 Hanakotoba and Ikebana

 The art form uses various natural elements such as flowers, branches, stones, water, and intentionally designed containers to create floral scapes that capture movement and express a wide range of feelings.
-Ikebana arrangements are used in a wide variety of settings including for design and decor, as altar offerings, and during traditional tea ceremonies.
+Ikebana arrangements are used in various settings, including for design and decor, as altar offerings, and during traditional tea ceremonies.

 Where Can You Find Hanakotoba in Japan?